What Is a Lazy Susan Cabinet?

 Source: Pinterest

-The full circle lazy Susan is the most common type and rotates 360 degrees, allowing for more storage space.
+This is the most common type and rotates 360 degrees, allowing for more storage space.
 You can also move the racks up and down to accommodate several tiers in a single cabinet.
+A “Super” Lazy Susan cabinet features independently rotating shelving.

 As the name suggests, this shape looks a lot like a kidney.
-This lazy Susan has a triangular cut-out end, so a cabinet door that closes at a 90-degree angle can open and shut smoothly.
+It has a triangular cut-out end, so a cabinet door that closes at a 90-degree angle can open and shut smoothly.

-Note: The kidney-shaped lazy Susan is best suited for L-shaped corner cabinets in the kitchen.
+Note: The kidney-shape design is best suited for L-shaped corner cabinets in the kitchen.

 A great kitchen balances both aesthetic and function.
 To achieve both, the materials and finishes you use for your cabinets should blend perfectly.

-With this in mind, there are several different Lazy Susan materials you can opt for:
+With this in mind, there are several different materials you can opt for:

-- Glass or Marble: Either one adds a touch of luxury to your storage, but will need special treatment
+• Glass or Marble: Either one adds a touch of luxury to your storage, but will need special care

 Source: Vauth Segal

-Another important consideration is the color of the lazy Susan.
+Another important consideration is the color.
 Using a color similar to the one on your kitchen cabinet helps improve your home’s overall look.

 The cabinet door that your lazy Susan is behind will usually be made to match the rest of your cabinetry.